u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/camera.rst

 Connect a camera
 ================

-A camera can be connected to an :abbr:`IoT (Internet of Things)` box with an Odoo database in just a few steps.
+A camera can be connected to an :abbr:`IoT (Internet of Things)` box with a Thrive Bureau ERP database in just a few steps.
 Once a camera is connected to an :abbr:`IoT (Internet of Things)` box, it can be used in a manufacturing process, or it can be linked to a quality control point/quality check.
 Doing so allows for the taking of pictures when a chosen quality control point/check has been reached, or